Bionicle: Mask of Light: Release

 Mask of Light was first announced in April 2002 for release in September the following year.
 It was Lego Media's (later becoming Create TV & Film in early 2003) first project based on original characters and storylines, and their first direct-to-video production.
-It initially released on 16 September 2003 for home video and DVD.
+It was initially released on 16 September 2003 for home video and DVD.
 It went on to release in 27 different countries over the next eight weeks.
 It was released under the Miramax Home Entertainment label alongside Buena Vista Home Entertainment.
 Prior to its release, the film received a world premiere at Legoland in Carlsbad, California on 13 September: the premiere featured a huge mosaic built of Lego and a special effects show, in addition to special guests and costumed characters.
 The following year, the film received its television premiere on Cartoon Network's Toonami program block.

 At release, the film ranked high in multiple sales charts.
 In the "Top Kid Video" compiled by Billboard, it came close to the top of the charts upon release.
 Upon release, the film ranked at #2 on Amazon.com's VHS best seller list, coming in behind the VHS release of Lord of the Rings: The Two Towers.
 According to Lego's 2003 financial report, the film was top-selling VHS release in the United States in its first week, and ranked at #4 in a similar list compiled by The Hollywood Reporter.
 It was also among the top premiere DVDs of the year.
 The film's rental sales were also high, being placed at #8 in the animated direct-to-video charts and totalling $4.24 million revenue by October 2004.
 According to Animation Magazine, the film is considered to be a commercial success.